Logi Info v14.0 Enhancements

 To utilize this feature, select the Extra Label Column drop-down menu:

 Add Extra Label Columns by selecting options in the drop-down.
-In the example below we've selected the Ship Name and Ship Address columns:
+In the example below we've selected the Ship Name Ship Region and Ship Address Ship City columns:

-To remove Extra Label Columns, select the Extra Label Column drop-down menu and uncheck the desired columns in the list.
+To remove Extra Label Columns, select the - icon next to the Extra Label Column field.
+Extra Label Column drop-down menu and uncheck the desired columns in the list.
 The order in which the columns appear in your Analysis Grid are as follows: Label Column, Extra Label Column, and Header Columns.
 However, you can still drag columns to manually alter the order in which these columns display in your Analysis Grid.

 Extra Crosstab Label Columns are for display only and do not support grouping.